Great Remodeling Choices 101: How to Choose a Contractor

 Being an empowered homeowner—with the ability to make better and more thoughtful judgment calls about the people you hire—is vitally important to your remodeling project.

-Keep your eyes peeled in July for part two of this four-part series!
+Keep your eyes peeled in July for part two of this three-part series!

 Judy Goldman is the owner and CEO of Design Studio Interior Solutions, a residential and commercial interior design firm based in Boulder, Colorado.
 View their profile or contact them at 303.652.1727.